Trismegiste/ZeroKelvin/README.md

  * this is damn slow
  * no real error handling if objects would be updated in database
  * queries should be awful
+ * updates are not possible

 Anyway, this lib could be useful for tests, fast prototyping, simple app in CLI or a model with a really painful mapping (a graph for example).
+I mention that entity loading from MongoDb are made in only two passes even of a case complex tree structures with high depth.

 ## What this library cannot do ?